Buying property in Sofia?

 Are home prices above the long-term average in Sofia as of 2026?

-As of early 2026, Sofia property prices are clearly above their long-term average, sitting roughly 40% to 50% higher in nominal terms than the pre-pandemic 2019 baseline after years of sustained growth.
+As of early 2026, Sofia property prices are clearly above their long-term trend, sitting roughly 30% to 40% higher in real terms than the pre-pandemic average, though this kind of overshoot has been common across most European capitals since 2021.

 What local changes could move prices in Sofia as of 2026?